OzanCinci/OzanCinci/README.md

 # 💫 About Me:
 Hello!
-I am 22 years old Full-Stack developer.
-I major Computer Engineering at Middle East Technical University (ODTÜ) as a senior student .
+I’m a 24-year-old Software Engineer at StartupHeroes.
+I hold a bachelor's degree in Computer Engineering from Middle East Technical University (ODTÜ).

 ## 🌐 Socials: